7 Types of Intermittent Fasting

 Fasting has different methods from which Intermittent Fasting is the talk of the town nowadays.

-Starting from fitness freaks to celebrities, everyone’s talking about this technique of fasting.
+From fitness freaks to celebrities, everyone’s talking about this fasting technique.
 Today, we will learn about the different types of Intermittent Fasting.

 What is Intermittent Fasting?